-The Oria Management Application resides in the service provider's network and needs to be able to communicate with the applications that reside in the end-customer's LAN.
+The MiCloud Management Portal resides in the service provider's network and must be able to communicate with the applications that reside in the end-customer's LAN.

 Since the service provider's LAN and the end-customer's LAN are using different IP address ranges, a 1:1 NAT router is needed to connect from the SP network into the customer network.

-Oria supplies the address required to allow the customer hosts to communicate with each other in the customer network.
+MiCloud Management Portal supplies the address required to allow the customer hosts to communicate with each other in the customer network.

-During the initial network configuration, IP addressing relationships need to be established.
-Using Figure 15 as an example, the service provider and end-customer DNS machines would be programmed with the values in Table 20, "Service Provider and end-customer DNS entries," on page 114 and the NAT Router would be programmed with the IP address mappings in the Table 21, "NAT Router configuration," on page 114.
+During the initial network configuration, IP addressing relationships must be established.
+Using the figure as an example, the service provider and end-customer DNS machines would be programmed with the values in the following table (Service Provider and end-customer DNS entries), and the NAT Router would be programmed with the IP address mappings in the next table (NAT Router configuration).

-Table 20: Service Provider and end-customer DNS entries
+Service Provider and end-customer DNS entries:

 DNS CONFIGURATION FQDN IP ADDRESS

 Service provider Customer_1_MiCollab 10.0.100.2

-Customer_1_MiVoice_Business_A 10.0.100.3
+Customer_1_MiVoice Business_A 10.0.100.3

 Customer_1_MiVoice_Business_B 10.0.100.4

-Customer_1_MiVoice_Border_Gat eway 10.0.100.5
+Customer_1_MiVoice_Border_Gateway 10.0.100.5

 End-customer Customer_1_MiCollab 192.0.101.20

-Customer_1_MiVoice_Business_A 192.0.101.30
+Customer_1_MiVoice Business_A 192.0.101.30

 Customer_1_MiVoice_Business_B 192.0.101.40

-Customer_1_MiVoice_Border_Gat eway 192.0.101.50
+Customer_1_MiVoice_Border_Gateway 192.0.101.50

-Table 21: NAT Router configuration
+NAT Router configuration: